Common API Design Standards

 - Include: request/response schemas, error shapes, auth requirements, examples.

-- Review OpenAPI spec as part of PR process — breaking changes require version bump.
+- Review spec in PR β breaking changes need version bump.

 - Require auth on all routes by default; use